Books by Hilary Lewis

 The Architecture of Philip Johnson

-In 2002 Bulfinch Press/Time Warner Book Group released Lewis's, The Architecture of Philip Johnson, a handsome 330-page monograph, which has been featured in Business Week, Town and Country, House and Garden and Publisher's Weekly.
+In 2002 Bulfinch Press/Time Warner Book Group released Lewis's, The Architecture of Philip Johnson, a handsome 330-page monograph, which was featured in Business Week, Town and Country, House and Garden and Publisher's Weekly.
 Diane Sawyer of ABC’s Good Morning America selected the volume as one of her top holiday picks of 2002.
-Co-authored with photographer, Richard Payne and architect Stephen Fox, Lewis provided the lead essay for the book.
-The Architecture of Philip Johnson is the first large format book to present the full Johnson portfolio from the early houses of the 1940s through Johnson's extended career of the following six decades.
+Co-authored with photographer Richard Payne and architect Stephen Fox, Lewis provided the lead essay for the book.
+The Architecture of Philip Johnson is the first large-format book to present the full Johnson portfolio from the early houses of the 1940s through Johnson's extended career of the following six decades.

 order from Amazon.com | order from Barnes & Noble.com

 The book reveals the full scope of the ideas and designs produced by one team of finalists in the master-planning competition at New York's Ground Zero.
-With over 500 illustrations and contributions from the participants in THINK (Shigeru Ban, Fred Schwartz, Ken Smith and Rafael Viñoly), the volume will be the definitive source on the much-lauded World Cultural Center design as well as the many alternatives developed by THINK.
-The book will showcase the challenges of producing a master plan as opposed to providing pure architectural solutions as well as probe the difficulties of urban planning in the U.S. To be published by The Images Publishing Group in spring 2006.
+With over 500 illustrations and contributions from the participants in THINK (Shigeru Ban, Fred Schwartz, Ken Smith and Rafael Viñoly), the volume is the definitive source on the much-lauded World Cultural Center design as well as the many alternatives developed by THINK.
+The book showcases the challenges of producing a master plan as opposed to providing pure architectural solutions and probes the difficulties of urban planning in the U.S. Published by The Images Publishing Group.

 order from Amazon.com | order from Barnes & Noble.com